AmarjithTK/smartDots/README.md

     - implment scratchpad functionality ( using tdrop if possible )
     - add conkyrc if possible, not too much needed
     - learn eww widgets, the least priority one, the most timewaste

+    for android setup

+        namida video player
+        musicolet
+        VolumeLockr - make a modified app of this for your purpose Next video player, add exclude folders and that is it localsend

+        Wavelet